Promoting Accessibility To Healthcare | UC Davis MIND Institute

 Promoting Accessibility To Healthcare

-The PATH Program (Promoting Accessibility To Healthcare) is a Children’s Miracle Network grant funded project aimed at improving health care experiences for neurodiverse children and their families.
-This program will develop and grow neuroinclusive patient-centered service lines in 2 piloted areas of UC Davis Health: Children’s Surgery Center and Glassrock Lab.
+The PATH Program (Promoting Accessibility To Healthcare) is funded by the Children’s Miracle Network and helps make healthcare easier and better for neurodiverse children and their families.
+The program is creating and testing new ways to provide patient-centered, inclusive care in two areas at UC Davis Health: the Children’s Surgery Center and Glassrock Lab.

 • Introduction to the Promoting Accessibility To Healthcare (PATH) Program